-Youth Education Participation: All children 6 to 18 years of age who are in a family assistance unit, receiving a cash grant, will be required to show satisfactory school attendance during the public-school year.
+Youth Education Participation: All children six to 18 years of age who are in a family assistance unit receiving a cash grant are required to show satisfactory school attendance during the public-school year.
 Failure of parents to send children to school or the failure of children to attend school contrary to applicable law will result in sanctions.

-General Equivalency Diploma Participation: In the interest of promoting job preparation and ensuring self-sufficiency, clients without a General Equivalency Diploma (GED) or high school diploma will be required to participate in GED or the equivalent for a minimum of ten hours per week.
-Non-participation in GED or the equivalent will result in initiation of the sanction process.
+General Equivalency Diploma Participation: In the interest of promoting job preparation and ensuring self-sufficiency, clients without a General Equivalency Diploma (GED) or high school diploma will be required to participate in GED classes or the equivalent for a minimum of ten hours per week.
+Non-participation in GED classes or the equivalent will result in sanctions.